tomarcodinglife/php/README.md

 <h3>Download Xampp</h3>
 <p>XAMPP is a free and open-source cross-platform web server solution stack package developed by Apache Friends, consisting mainly of the Apache HTTP Server, MariaDB (formerly MySQL), and interpreters for scripts written in PHP and Perl</p>

 <p>1.
-Go to the official XAMPP website: https://www.apachefriends.org.
+Go to the official XAMPP website: https://www.apachefriends.org.<br>
-2. On the homepage, click the "Download" button.
+2. On the homepage, click the "Download" button.<br>
-3. Choose the version that matches your operating system (Windows, macOS, or Linux).
+3. Choose the version that matches your operating system (Windows, macOS, or Linux).<br>
 4. Select the appropriate version of XAMPP that you want to download (based on your PHP version preference). </p>

 <h3>Install Xampp</h3>